 Ticket prices start at 247,830 VND (USD 11), with extra fees to film the show.

 Guided tours allow you to see parts of a city that you might not normally uncover.
-If you are unfamiliar with Hanoi, we recommend booking one of these quality tours as a way to see the sights and get interesting information from knowledgeable tour guides.
+If you are unfamiliar with Hanoi, we recommend booking one of these quality tours to see the sights while learning interesting information from knowledgeable tour guides.
 For a list of tours beyond the ones listed below, click here.

 Hanoi City Tour

 This day tour is the perfect way to spend your time hitting all the most popular sights in the city, including lunch at a local restaurant featuring Vietnamese cuisine.
-With stops at the Ho Chi Minh Complex and all the sites located there, Tran Quoc Pagoda, the Old Quarter, the Temple of Literature and more, you’ll get your money’s worth and get the feel of Hanoi’s lengthy history and deep culture.
+With stops at the Ho Chi Minh Complex and all the sites located there, including the Tran Quoc Pagoda, the Old Quarter, the Temple of Literature, and more, you will get your money’s worth.
+You’ll also get the feel of Hanoi’s lengthy history and deep culture.

 Tour operators pick you up from and drop you back off at your hotel.
-Tours start at 8:30am and end at 3pm.
+The Hanoi City Tour offers half-day and full-day trips.